benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 Static Graphs with Discrete Signal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The constructor of a ``StaticGraphDiscreteSignal`` object requires the following parameters:
+The constructor of a ``StaticGraphTemporalSignal`` object requires the following parameters:

 - ``edge_index`` - A **single** ``NumPy`` array to hold the edge indices.
 - ``edge_weight`` - A **single** ``NumPy`` array to hold the edge weights.